fl1wiki-mrteel/FlightOneWiki/Features/GPS/README.md

 ## RTH Wizard

 !
 This guide requires you to hover your quadcopter for 5 sec!
+- You can always change the throttle percent for hover after the wizard finishes

 Double check that GPS is found on a UART